atude/qmk_firmware/readme.md

 # Atyu QMK Fork

-This is a fork of QMK used by Atyu to configrue OLED mods onto keyboards.
+This is a fork of QMK used by Atyu to configure OLED mods onto keyboards.

 ## Supported Keyboards